denizgursoy/gotouch/src/customize/project-structure.md

 **`url`**: URL of template project.
 It can be a git repository `https://github.com/bff-project/bff.git` or address of `.tar.gz` file like `https://github.com/denizgursoy/go-touch-projects/raw/main/compressed/empty.zip`.
-It is optional if `localPath` is provided.
+It is optional.
 If both `url` and `localPath` are set, `url` takes precedence.
+If neither is provided, Gotouch creates an empty project directory.

 **`localPath`**: Path to a local template directory or `.tar.gz` file on the filesystem.
 It can be an absolute or relative path.
 If the path points to a supported compressed file (`.tar.gz`), Gotouch will uncompress it into the project directory.
 If the path points to a directory, Gotouch will copy its contents.
-This field is an alternative to `url` for using templates that are stored locally.
+This field is optional and serves as an alternative to `url` for using templates that are stored locally.

 ::: warning
 `localPath` is not supported when running Gotouch inside a Docker container.